GenoZhou/GZStackView/README.md

 ## Overview

+### [DEPRECATED]

+#### This repo is no longer maintained, please go checkout my new approach [GZForm](https://github.com/GenoZhou/GZStackView).

 3 key components of this framework are **AutoScrollView** class, **StackViewContainer** protocol, and **StackViewItem** protocol.

 **AutoScrollView** subclasses UIView and add autoscrolling feature by observing keyboard and first responder.

 **StackViewContainer** sets the requirements of creating a fully featured UIStackView wrapper and provides various extensions to add/remove items while keeping everything managed internally in between auto scroll view and stack view.

 As an example, **BaseStackViewController** class is included that implements the protocol to get features like autoscrolling for stack view, separator customization, background color property, etc;.